Exciting new programmes available with the Short Breaks offer

-Royal Greenwich has a duty to provide access to short break services for parent/carers of all disabled children aged 0-19 in Royal Greenwich (or up to 25, where part of a support plan).
+Royal Greenwich has a duty to provide access to short break services for parent/carers of all disabled children aged 0-25 in Royal Greenwich.

-Greenwich has commissioned 8 organisations across the borough to offer Short Breaks services and activities.
-Below is a table of these commissioned providers (2021-2023).
+Greenwich has commissioned 5 organisations across the borough to offer Short Breaks services and activities to those aged 5-25.
+Below is a table of these commissioned providers (2023-2027).
 Please click on the link for each provider to go to their Local Offer page.

 |Short Breaks Provider||Age Range||Type of Provision||Location|

 Who was involved in producing the Short Breaks offer?

 Royal Borough of Greenwich works with different partners across the borough in order to co-produce their Short Breaks offer.
 These include: